1999 Martha's Vineyard plane crash: Coast Guard notified

 At 2:15 a.m. on July 17, the Kennedy family reported to the Coast Guard Air Station at Cape Cod that the plane had not arrived.
 At 4 a.m., the United States Coast Guard began a search and rescue operation.
-Kennedy's cousin Anthony Stanislas Radziwill told the press that if Kennedy was still alive, "He'll find a way to get out.
+Kennedy's cousin Anthony Radziwiłł told the press that if Kennedy was still alive, "He'll find a way to get out.
 He possesses the will to survive, enough will for all three of them."
 Officials were not optimistic about finding Kennedy alive after several pieces of debris from his plane were recovered from the ocean.
 "There is always hope," Coast Guard Lt.
 Gary Jones said.
 "But unfortunately, when you find certain pieces of evidence, you have to be prepared for anything."

 President Clinton's response

 President Bill Clinton spoke with Kennedy's older sister, Caroline, and paternal uncle, Ted.
 Clinton also spoke to Andrew Cuomo, who was married to Kennedy's paternal cousin, Kerry.
-"He wanted to let them know he was thinking about them, that we'll do everything we can, and that our prayers are with them", Clinton spokesman Joe Lockhart said.
+"He wanted to let them know he was thinking about them, that we'll do everything we can, and that our prayers are with them," Clinton spokesman Joe Lockhart said.
 Clinton responded by ordering U.S. Navy warships to assist in the search for Kennedy's plane.
 Critics argued that the search was an abuse of taxpayer dollars, as no ordinary citizen would receive similar treatment.
 Clinton said that the Kennedys had "suffered much, and given more", and he called for them to feel "the strength of God, the love of their friends and the prayers of their fellow citizens".

 Debris and bodies recovered

-On July 19, the NOAA vessel Rude finally located fragments of Kennedy's plane using side-scan sonar.
-Rude captured high-resolution images which were used to create a three-dimensional map of the ocean floor.
+On July 19, the NOAA vessel Rude located fragments of Kennedy's plane using side-scan sonar.
+Rude captured high-resolution images which were used to create a three-dimensional map of the ocean's floor.
 At 11:30 p.m. on July 20, the salvage ship USNS Grasp identified the plane's fuselage.
 Navy divers found parts of the plane strewn over a broad area of seabed 120 ft below the surface, approximately 7.5 mi west of Martha's Vineyard.

-On the afternoon of July 21, divers recovered the bodies of Kennedy and the Bessette sisters.
-Divers found the Bessette sisters near the fuselage, while Kennedy himself was still strapped in his seat.
-Coast Guard Admiral Richard M. Larrabee said that all three bodies were "near and under" the fuselage, still strapped in.
+On the afternoon of July 21, divers reportedly found the Bessette sisters' bodies near the fuselage; Kennedy's body was still strapped into his seat.
+However, Coast Guard Admiral Richard M. Larrabee said that all three bodies were "near and under" the fuselage, still strapped in.
 The bodies were taken to the county medical examiner's office by motorcade.
 Autopsies on the evening of July 21 performed by the county medical examiner found that all three had died upon impact.
 At the same time, the Kennedy and Bessette families announced their plans for memorial services.
 After the autopsies were completed, the three bodies were taken from Hyannis to Duxbury, Massachusetts, where they were cremated in the Mayflower Cemetery crematorium.